-Superb Verstappen thrills home crowd to win Netherlands GP
+Verstappen’s like royalty as Dutch king watches home win

 But he couldn’t get close enough to attack Verstappen, who coasted home to rapturous celebrations from his Orange Army.

-Verstappen will look to carry his momentum into the Italian GP at Monza next weekend, where Hamilton again seeks a record-extending 100th win after being thwarted for three races since winning the British GP.
+He will look to carry his momentum into the Italian GP at Monza next weekend, where Hamilton again seeks a record-extending 100th win after being thwarted for three races since winning the British GP.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports